The news reports are now in:

 That does not mean that we do not advocate for 30 minutes of moderate to vigorous physical activity most days a week.
 We do.
 We just do not believe that this is the only variable within the equation for a healthy lifestyle.

-Moreover, how many realistically abide by this guideline.
+Moreover, how many realistically abide by Australia's Physical Activity and Sedentary Behaviour Guidelines.
 If you are Tasmanian and over the age of 18, it is unlikely.

 Even if you are one of the few that exercises regularly according to this guideline what are you doing the other 23 hours of the day?